 The Aborigines of Australia have a different biological response.
 Numerous studies have shown additional fat insulation around vital organs and a change in blood flow patterns help them keep warm in the harsh environment of the Outback.

-Research proves that humans will evolve with time to the cold, but how do our bodies react to the immediate shock of frigid temperatures?
+Research proves that humans will evolve to the cold with time, but how do our bodies react to the immediate shock of frigid temperatures?

-As we all know, the human body likes to be in a state of equilibrium - homeostasis.
-The average internal temperature for a person is 98.6 degrees Fahrenheit.
+As we all know, the human body likes to be in a state of equilibrium, called homeostasis.
+The average internal temperature for a person is about 98.6 degrees Fahrenheit.

 To keep your body at homeostasis, your body goes through a process called thermoregulation.
 When your body gets too cold, you shiver.
 When your body gets too hot, you sweat.

 Luckily for us, our bodies have a built-in thermostat called the hypothalamus.
 Receptors in your skin send signals back to the hypothalamus to modify your core body temperature.

 The hypothalamus then notifies the brain to start a process called vasoconstriction to combat the cold air that surrounds you.
 The muscles around your blood vessels tighten to reduce blood flow to your extremities.